rosiegardner/floats-practice/README.md

 ## Description

-This browser application is for HTML/CSS Practice: Using Floats
+This browser application is for HTML/CSS Practice: Using Floats & Box Model

 ## Setup/Installation Requirements